 Healing your heel is possible.
 For most cases of heel pain, the pain is not a symptom of something serious.
-However, heel pain can be a symptom of a variety of conditions!
-Common conditions that contribute to heel pain include Achilles tendinitis, bursitis, heel spurs, plantar fasciitis, rheumatoid arthritis, and tarsal tunnel syndrome.
+However, heel pain can be a symptom of a variety of conditions!.
+Common conditions that contribute to heel pain include Achilles tendonitis, bursitis, heel spur, plantar fasciitis, rheumatoid arthritis, and tarsal tunnel syndrome.
 Our podiatrists at Physician Partners of America have the expertise and training to identify what condition may be contributing to your heel pain, and help design an effective treatment plan to correct your condition and relieve your pain.

 If you have severe pain or swelling in your heel, difficulty moving your foot in its normal range of motion, or have suffered a recent injury, contact your physician for help.
 The calcaneus is the largest bone in the foot and has the very important job of supporting our whole body as we take each and every step.
 Having pain in this region is inconvenient and can negatively impact your day-to-day activities by causing relentless pain.